Preparing an Art School Portfolio: How to Start

 For most students it takes several months, even up to a year to create a body of work that is rigorous enough for the competitive art school and college admissions process.

-On top of the actual hours that are required to simply produce the artwork, creating an art school portfolio requires continuous guidance from professionals in visual arts, structured training in technique, access to accurate information about art supplies, as well as a supportive peer group who can help you stay on track and motivated in this entire process.
+On top of the actual hours that are required to simply produce the artwork, creating an art school portfolio requires guidance trusted professionals, practice in your skills, and access to accurate information.

-So few few high school students have easy access to rigorous art programs and professional artists with expertise in portfolio preparation.
 Unfortunately for this reason, you’ll have to be prepared to take tons of self-initiative on your own to reach out and get the help you’ll need.

 This has nothing to do with your abilities, experience or skill set, it’s simply what has to happen.